artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 Notes on slugs in AtoM
 ----------------------

-A :term:`slug` is a word or sequence of words which make up a part of a URL that identifies a page in AtoM.
-It is the part of the URL located at the end of the URL and often is indicative of the name or title of the page (e.g.: in *www.yourwebpage.com/about*, the slug is *about*).
-They are meant to be used with permalinks as they help describe the content of the URL.
+A :term:`slug` is a word or sequence of words which make up the last part of a URL in AtoM.
+It is the part of the URL that uniquely identifies the resource and often is indicative of the name or title of the page (e.g.: in *www.yourwebpage.com/about*, the slug is *about*).
+The slug is meant to provide a unique, human-readable, permanent link to a resource.

 In AtoM, all pages based on user data (such as :term:`archival descriptions
 <archival description>`, :term:`archival institutions <archival institution>`,